1. When to use WebSocket vs REST

 `*` is enterprise-only.
 On Pro, subscribe with explicit symbols, up to limits returned in `connected.limits`.

-- Add alerting logic using SAHMK webhooks and price alerts.
+- Add event rule logic using SAHMK webhooks and Realtime Event Engine rules.

 - Implement REST fallback snapshots when stream reconnects.